 The band came to Berlin in 2015 to live there for a while, but also to get inspired.
 This inspiration was very well heard in Veiled Eyes, which was later found on the EP that came to 2016.
 It was actually a prelude to what the band was planning on with a next release, which would be completely different from one of the first releases.
 With this release, the band first went through Europe with HIGHFeeL.

 The self-titled album PLASTICZOOMS (2017) tells even more what impressions Berlin left behind on the band, but also to what extent the band has grown in recent years after SECRET POSTCARD.
 The band has gone more towards synth pop on the album, while the sound and trademark that PLASTICZOOMS has produced in recent years has not been released yet.
-And that’s good to hear in HIGHWAY.
+You can hear that well in the song HIGHWAY.
 This music video also shows that music and fashion belong together according to PLASTICZOOMS.
 The band finds the album itself a masterpiece and based on their club music experience in Berlin.

 In my opinion, PLASTICZOOMS is a special band that stays in balance with the various genres they work with; this makes sure that the audiences currently active with these genres actually walk away with this band after the discovery.